Leading a workshop

 The goal of the Development phase is to refine the most potential proposals with the participant's comments.

-• While you moved to this phase, the proposal list on the left was sorted based on the number of likes.
+• In this phase, the proposal list on the left is sorted based on the number of likes.

 • Ask participants to add their development comments on the most voted proposals at the top of the proposal list.